Analysis of George's Preface to His Poem 'Apocalypse XII'

 George Geftakys published this "spiritual poem" entitled Apocalypse XII in 2001.
-Below is the preface - phrases in bold are as shown in the in the original printed version of the pamphlet.
-The front cover of the pamphlet is a drawing of the great wonder in heaven, probably done by R. Bates.
+Reprinted below is the preface to the pamphlet.
+Phrases in bold are as shown in the original printed version of the pamphlet.
+The front cover of the pamphlet is a drawing of the Great Wonder in Heaven.
 Chapter One of the poem follows, stanzas three through six, "Vision of a Suffering Seer", and analysis by Steve Irons.
-If you want to understand George, make an attempt to be "one in one" as you read the poem - experience the "individual exchange" he describes, i. e., "Be in George and let George be in you."
+If you want to understand George, make an attempt to be "one in one" as you read the poem, experience the "individual exchange" he describes, i. e., "Be in George and let George be in you."
 Experience his mentality.
 Then ponder the identity of the "royal seed".
-Hmmm....

 A. Composition, Reason for the Poem